Extra innings

-The rules of the game, including the batting order, availability of substitute players and pitchers, etc., remain intact in extra innings.
+Most of the rules of the game, including the batting order, availability of substitute players and pitchers, etc., remain intact in extra innings, although occasionally leagues and tournaments will place runners on base to start extra innings in order to speed up the game.
 Managers must display caution to avoid exhausting all their substitute players during regular innings, in case the game reaches extensive extra innings.
 The rules call for a forfeiture if a team is unable to field a full team of nine players.

 Home-field advantage

 In Major League Baseball, home teams won about 52% of extra-inning games from 1957 to 2007.
 During this same time period, home teams have won about 54% of all baseball games.
 So while the home team has some advantage in extra-inning games, this advantage is less noticeable than the initial home-field advantage.
 Home teams tend to have the greatest advantage in run-scoring during the first 3 innings.

 For the visiting team to win, it must score as many runs as possible in the first (or "top") half of the inning and then prevent the home team from tying or taking the lead in the second (or "bottom") half.
 Because it bats in the bottom half of an inning, a home team wins the game by taking the lead at any point in the final inning.
 Normally in such a situation, the moment the winning run scores for whatever reason (base hit, sacrifice, wild pitch), the game immediately ends and no other runs are allowed.
 The term for winning in this scenario is a "walk-off" win (as everyone can walk off the field as soon as the winning run is scored).
 The exception is if the winning hit is a walk-off home run; all runners on base and the batter must circle the bases on a home run, provided that they round them all correctly, so all their runs count for the final score.
 Each extra inning simply repeats this scenario.
-This is in contrast to the analogous penalty shootout used in ice hockey or Association Football, where shootout goals are counted separately and only one goal is awarded to the winner (hockey), or the game is recorded as a draw and the team winning the shootout is noted separately (association football); however, the same procedure of counting runs as if they were scored in regulation is like the overtime procedures in American football, Canadian football and basketball.
+This is in contrast to the analogous penalty shootout used in ice hockey or association football, where shootout goals are counted separately and only one goal is awarded to the winner (hockey), or the game is recorded as a draw and the team winning the shootout is noted separately (association football); however, the same procedure of counting runs as if they were scored in regulation is like the overtime procedures in American football, Canadian football and basketball.

 Variants

 Asia

-The East Asian professional leagues, NPB, KBO, and CPBL have a 12-inning limit before the game is declared a draw.
+The East Asian professional leagues, NPB, and CPBL have a 12-inning limit before the game is declared a draw.
+Starting in 2025, the KBO will have an 11-inning limit on single games and the second game in a doubleheader, and a nine-inning limit in the first game of the doubleheader (no extra innings).

-Additionally, NPB games have a total time limit of three and a half hours during the regular season before being counted as a tie.
-It is also 12 in postseason play, and the last game is completely replayed if drawn, leading to seven-game series that can go on for eight games, something that has happened only once (in the 1986 Japan Series).
-There are no limits on the number of innings in the eighth game of the Japan Series.